 In general, surface water flow changes in passive closure (Stage II) were estimated to be 5% or less compared to existing site conditions, suggesting a long-term return to the natural flow regime at the Project site.
-Greater than 5% surface water flow changes are predicted at Moore

-Lake and Little Clam Lake and are a result of watershed area change due to the final configuration of the rehabilitated TMF.
+Greater than 5% surface water flow changes are predicted at Moore Lake and Little Clam Lake and are a result of watershed area change due to the final configuration of the rehabilitated TMF.

-Water quality effects predictions were completed (Golder, 2018b) using a water quality model to estimate the water quality at key site components and potential changes to the water quality of the receiving and downstream environments during Closure (Stage I - Active and Stage II - Passive).
+Water quality effects predictions were completed (Golder, 2018b - see Appendix D) using a water quality model to estimate the water quality at key site components and potential changes to the water quality of the receiving and downstream environments during Operations and Closure; noting that Closure is referred to in Golder, 2018b as Post-closure Phase Stage I - Active and Stage II - Passive.
 The approach to the modelled prediction of effects along with climate scenarios is consistent with those applied in the EA.
 Average concentrations were calculated with the water quality model for average, 1:25-year dry and 1:25-year wet climate conditions.
-In general, monthly average concentrations during the Closure phase are predicted to be below the Canadian Water Quality Guidelines.
-According to the water quality modelling results, no effluent treatment will be required other than sediment control.